 Sarah Lawrence sex cult member sentenced to 4.5 years in prison

-Isabella Pollok was cult mastermind Larry Ray’s sole co-conspirator
+Isabella Pollok was both a victim and ‘lieutenant’ of cult mastermind Larry Ray’s reign of terror over students at the elite New York liberal arts college

 A former Sarah Lawrence sex cult member who prosecutors say fell under the spell of mastermind Larry Ray has been sentenced to 4 and a half years in prison.